asifpy/django-crudbuilder/docs/source/installation.rst

 - **custom_modelform** -- Your custom model form
 - **custom_table2** -- Your custom Tables2 class
 - **custom_templates** -- Your own custom templates.
 For more details on custom templates, you can check check :doc:`custom templates </templates>`
+- **login_required** -- Enable login required for specific model CRUD (by default False)
+- **permission_required** -- Enable permission required for specific model CRUD (by default False)
-- **permission_required** -- By default crudbuilder will generate crud permissions, if you want to define your own permissions then add permission_required dictionary on the model.
+- **permissions** -- By default crudbuilder will generate crud permissions, if you want to define your own permissions then add permissions dictionary on the CRUD class.
 For more details on permission, you can check :doc:`custom permission </settings>`
 - **createupdate_forms** -- Define separate CREATE and UPDATE forms

 Usage of all these attributes you can view in `CRUD class of example project`_ on Github.